-Based on the review of contributing properties identified in the fieldwork and final review of this assessment., there were a total of 210 contributing properties which represents approximately 49% of the parcels included in the Study, resulting in 214 non-contributing properties (51%), as shown in Figure 34.
+Subsequently, there were 132 non-contributing properties which constitutes approximately a third of the overall Study Area (31%), as shown in Figure 34.
 There was a lesser degree of contributing properties along the western end of the Study Area including Witherspoon Street as well as along Alma Street due to a combination of infill, different orientation, setback, scale or massing, architecture or material and significant alterations.
-The majority of the contributing properties were due to similar architectural style consistent with the character of the area.

-Figure 34: Contributing properties identified in blue within the Study Area outlined by yellow (Source: MHBC, 2023)
+Figure 34: Contributing properties identified in blue within the Study Area (Source: MHBC, September 2024)